KaylaBro0/KaylaBro0.github.io/pages/about-me.md

   bio: |
     I’m currently a junior studying Computer Science at Morgan State University in Baltimore, Maryland.
 I expect to graduate in 2027.

-    My work explores the intersection of hardware and intelligence—how wearable devices and embedded systems can help people better understand their health and environment.

-    When I’m not working on research, I enjoy mentoring younger students, playing jazz trumpet, and tinkering with Raspberry Pi projects in my free time.

   hobbies:
     - icon: 🎧🎼
       title: Music Lover